Jorge Cáceres (poet)

-Jorge Cáceres, real name Luis Sergio Cáceres Toro (April 18, 1923 - September 21, 1949), was a Chilean poet, painter and dancer.
-He is discussed as a favorite of the Garmendia sisters in the Roberto Bolano novel Distant Star, in particular his work: Bound for the Great Polar Pyramid.
+Jorge Cáceres, real name Luis Sergio Cáceres Toro (April 18, 1923 – September 21, 1949), was a Chilean poet, painter, and dancer.
+He was also known as the "fourth musketeer" of the elite Chilean Surrealist group La Mandrágora.

+He is discussed as a favorite of the Garmendia sisters in the Roberto Bolaño novel Distant Star, in particular his work Bound for the Great Polar Pyramid.